AndrewGrant31/QT-Custom-CMake-Wizards/README.md

 You can alter the option by changing the text in the wizard json file to reflect your custom license.
 Just change the option "Own License" with a simple descriptor of your choosing.

-You can also set the applicatino entry and exit points.
+You can also set the application entry and exit points.
 The options available are:
 * int main(),
 * int main(int argc, char* argv[],